- Explore Programs

 Funds collected from this fee pay for student facilities at the college including the newly remodeled Gary Knutzen Cardinal Center building on the Mount Vernon Campus and improvements to student facilities on the Whidbey Island Campus and South Whidbey and San Juan centers.

-In exchange for paying this fee students receive placement testing as they enter the college, unlimited transcript requests prior to and after graduation, graduation regalia and diplomas, a yearly parking permit decal (MV campus) and parking maintenance of the district's owned parking lots at Mount Vernon, Whidbey Island and San Juan Island.
+In exchange for paying this fee students receive placement testing as they enter the college, unlimited transcript requests prior to and after graduation, a yearly parking permit decal (MV campus) and parking maintenance of the district's owned parking lots at Mount Vernon, Whidbey Island and San Juan Island.

 Class fees (per quarter)